-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Native Performance product.

-With five notable exceptions…
+With 5 notable exceptions…

-Thirdly, we note the use of an ingredient called reed-sedge peat.
+First, we note the use of an ingredient called reed-sedge peat.
 Peat is a product of partially decayed vegetation.

-And lastly, this dog food also contains chelated minerals… minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 32% and a mean fat level of 21%.
-Together, these figures suggest a carbohydrate content of 39% for the overall product line.
+As a group, the brand features an average protein content of 32% and a mean fat level of 20%.
+Together, these figures suggest a carbohydrate content of 40% for the overall product line.

-And a fat-to-protein ratio of about 66%.
+And a fat-to-protein ratio of about 62%.